ProtoSchool/protoschool.github.io/README.md

 View the site on localhost at: http://localhost:3000/#/

+## Managing remote data

+Some data is pulled on build-time from remote sources using some node js scripts.
+Please check the documentation [here](scripts/README.md) for further details.

 ## License

 ProtoSchool is licensed under the Apache-2.0 and MIT licenses.
 See [LICENSE.md](https://github.com/protoschool/protoschool.github.io/blob/master/LICENSE.md) for further detail.